 - 1. Graduate Diploma in Medical Sonography (General, Cardiac, and Vascular streams) - 2.
 Master of Medical Sonography (General, Cardiac, and Vascular streams) - 3.
 Graduate Certificate in Breast Imaging

-This handbook covers the Graduate Diploma and Masters (General) as well as the Graduate Certificate in Breast Imaging.
+This handbook covers the Graduate Diploma and Masters (Cardiac).

 The outlines for these programs are detailed in Appendix 1.

 The Postgraduate Medical Sonography programs are based on the following: